BenjaminWilson13/EtsyClone/README.md

     * A better way to create and store shopping cart data in a database.

  * A few skills I improved upon:
-   * Reusing components for more than on purpose.
+   * Reusing components for more than one purpose.
 Many forms were used for both editing and creating data.
    * Database design.
 My implementation of the shopping cart in the database was sub-optimal and I've now got a better idea on ways to implement one that are more efficient and easier to work with.